eaton-lab/toytree/docs/index.md

 rich in features but simple in design, with the following aesthetic goals:

 <p></p>
-+ <span style="text-decoration:underline;">Simplicity</span>: Toytree provides beautiful "out-of-the-box” figures that look good with minimal stlying, but offers a wide-variety of styling options through simple CSS semantics.
++ <span style="text-decoration:underline;">Simplicity</span>: Toytree provides beautiful "out-of-the-box” figures that look good with minimal styling, but offers a wide-variety of styling options through simple CSS semantics.

 <p></p>
 + <span style="text-decoration:underline;">Transparency</span>: Tree objects are represented with a simple hierarchical structure that is easy to traverse, modify, and annotate.
 You can access and download the raw data (newick file) from a Toytree HTML figure by simply clicking on the file and selecting download.

 <p></p>
 + <span style="text-decoration:underline;">Reproducibility</span>: Toytree plots can be embedded directly in jupyter notebooks, a tool used for reproducible science.
-Tree figures as well as the code to produce them can be easily embedded in a document alongside analyses, and tree figures can be combined with barplots and scatterplots using to display data using Toyplot.
+Tree figures as well as the code to produce them can be easily embedded in a document alongside analyses, and tree figures can be combined with barplots and scatterplots using Toyplot.

 ## Jupyter notebooks